Paul Clement: Legal career

 Clement was mentioned as a potential Supreme Court nominee of Republican presidential nominees John McCain and Mitt Romney.
 In 2014, Jeffrey Toobin named Clement a likely Supreme Court nominee in the event of a Republican victory in the 2016 presidential election.

 In 2019, Clement was an attorney for the appellants in the landmark Rucho v.
 Common Cause Supreme Court case, in which partisan gerrymandering was declared a non-justiciable issue.

-In September 2020, Clement joined the list of President Donald Trump's potential Supreme Court candidates.
+In September 2020, Clement appeared on President Donald Trump's list of potential Supreme Court candidates.

 In June 2022, following his clients' Supreme Court victory in New York State Rifle & Pistol Association, Inc. v.
 Bruen, Clement separated from Kirkland & Ellis, after the firm announced it would "no longer handle Second Amendment litigation".
 Subsequently, Clement opened a boutique law firm, Clement & Murphy PLLC, with Erin Murphy, another former partner at Kirkland & Ellis.

+In February 2025, Clement was appointed by Judge Dale Ho to present outside arguments against the Justice Department's request to drop the corruption case against Eric Adams, Mayor of New York City.
+In March 2025, Clement recommended the case be dismissed with prejudice.

+In March 2025, Clement began representation of big law firm WilmerHale, LLP in its case challenging President Trump's March 27, 2025 Executive Order targeting the law firm.